Network model for periodically strained graphene: Periodically strained graphene

 while all remote low-energy bands that are shown in Fig.\ \ref{fig:cbands} are Chern trivial.
-We note that this forms an obstruction to an effective lattice model for the single-valley physics.
+Note that the net Chern number of the low-energy bands forms an obstruction to an effective lattice model for the single-valley physics that retains only the low-energy degrees of freedom.
 The low-energy band manifold can thus be thought of as a single Landau level that is half filled at charge neutrality.
 This situation bears resemblance to the system of monolayer graphene in the presence of a constant, real magnetic field.
 In that case, the $n=0$ Landau levels are also half-filled at charge neutrality.
 Invoking chiral symmetry, one can argue that the Hall conductivity must be the same in magnitude but opposite in sign in gaps related by $E \mapsto -E$.
 This leads to the non-trivial prediction that the gaps right above and below the $n=0$ Landau level must have Hall conductivity equal to $\pm \frac{1}{2} \frac{e^2}{h}$ per valley and spin \cite{GS05, PGC06, ZTS05}.
 This half-integer quantum Hall effect stems from the $\pi$-quantized Berry phase of the Dirac cones, and is related to the parity anomaly \cite{H88, S91, FV12, L19}.
 Anomaly cancellation is obtained when both valleys are simultaneously considered.

-We also show the density $\rho_{A/B}(\bm r)$ of the lowest conduction band $(n=1)$ in Fig.\ \ref{fig:density}.
+We also show the density $\rho_{A/B}(\bm r)$, which is defined in App.\ \ref{app:cont}, of the lowest conduction band $(n=1)$ in Fig.\ \ref{fig:density}.
 Here, we omit the valley index since the density is the same for both valleys due to time-reversal symmetry.
 We observe that the charge density on sublattice $B$ is localized with support on a triangular lattice corresponding to the maxima of the PMF, while on sublattice $A$ it is extended with support on the PMF minima which together form a honeycomb lattice.
 Note also that $\rho_A$ breaks $\mathcal C_{2z}$ symmetry.
 The separation of the density of the two sublattices can be understood in analogy to the zeroth Landau level of graphene in a constant magnetic field, whose wave function only has support on one of the two sublattices, depending on the sign of the magnetic field and the valley \cite{Castro2009}.
 For a PMF, the valleys experience an opposite field and thus the support is identical for both valleys.